umbertozanovello/OpenStandard-CoilID/README.md

 > Open points:
 > - Do we want to leave all the standard in the README.md file?
+>> - not necessarily.
+Were you thinking of splitting it off into a separate file?
 > - We have to discuss the final structure of the repo.
 I suggest to create a repository (e.g., OpenMRStandard) containing multiple sumbodules representing the different standards, like this one here.
 This would make the pair with the OpenConnector project...
+>> - so this would be the "offline" data transmission submodule of the larger coil standard?

 # MRI RF Coil Open Data Standard (MRCODatS)